EsotericSoftware/kryo/README.md

 --- | --- | ---
 `canBeNull` | When false it is assumed the field value is never null, which can save 0-1 byte. | true `valueClass` | Sets the concrete class and serializer to use for the field value.
 This removes the need to write the class ID for the value.
 If the field value's class is a primitive, primitive wrapper, or final, this setting defaults to the field's class. | null
 `serializer` | Sets the serializer to use for the field value.
+If the serializer is set, some serializers required the value class to also be set.
 If null, the serializer registered with Kryo for the field value's class will be used. | null
 `variableLengthEncoding` | If true, variable length values are used.
 This only applies to int or long fields. | true `optimizePositive` | If true, positive values are optimized for variable length values.
 This only applies to int or long fields when variable length encoding is used. | true